helopavanato/helopavanato.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Oceanography, Federal University of Rio Grande, 2010
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Biological Oceanography, Federal University of Rio Grande, 2013
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Statistics, University of Otago, 2021 (expected)

 Work experience
 ======